pypeit/PypeIt/doc/collate1d.rst

 Pixel
 +++++
-If pixel matching is being used, the threshold can be specified as an integer or floating point number.
+If pixel matching is being used, the tolerance can be specified as an integer or floating point number.
 The matching is done as the distance along the spatial axis of the exposure.